Malcolm Goodman MBE

 As a founding trustee of the National Association of Youth Orchestras, in 1979 Malcolm became the Honorary Course Administrator for the Anglo-German Youth Music Week - a role he continued for 20 years until it was superseded by the European Youth Music Week in 1999.

 In 2001 Malcolm founded the Lincolnshire Philharmonia Orchestra based at Royal Air Force Cranwell to further develop musical links between Royal Air Force musicians and the local community, and in 2003 established the Lincolnshire Chamber Orchestra as a new professional orchestra for the region.
-In 2014 he also co-founded the Newark Young Sinfonia as a new opportunity for young musicians of all standards in the local community to enjoy the experience and opportunity of playing in an orchestral ensemble.

-Local community activities also included a 12 month appointment with the Sleaford and District Twinning Association and the appointment as a charity trustee for the Sleaford Concert Band - organising their subsequent concert tours to Berlin, Paris and Barcelona.
+Local community activities also included a 12 month appointment with the Sleaford and District Twinning Association and the appointment as a charity trustee for the Sleaford Concert Band - organising subsequent concert tours to Berlin, Paris and Barcelona.

 Print | Sitemap